inkytonik/sbt-rats/wiki/usage.md

         import foo.bar.Syntax.*;
     }

 After the header section is an optional body section.
 This section has the same syntax and meaning as the body construct in a Rats! specification.
-Its contents will be insserted into the generated parser inside the parser class.
+Its contents will be inserted into the generated parser inside the parser class.

     body {
         // Code goes here...